kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   The conference will be in New York City, and I am funded for this opportunity by a generous NSF grant [ Dec ]
 - I received word that I am an NCWIT Finalist! [ Dec ]
-- I applied (and received an offer from) the Graduate Writing Centre; I will be learning how to write and mentoring students for around six hours a week in an interdisciplinary writing skillset at the graduate level (so reviewing and helping graduate students write papers in Literature, Materials Science, History, etc)! [ Dec ]
+- I applied (and received an offer from) the Graduate Writing Centre; I will be learning how to write and mentoring students for around six hours a week in an interdisciplinary writing skillset at the graduate level (so reviewing and helping graduate students write papers in Literature, Materials Science, History, etc)! [ December ]

 ## TA